-This course gives students a supervised field placement opportunity to develop instructional skills within their discipline through active participation and involvement in an elementary (grades 1-6) classroom setting.
+This course gives students a supervised field placement opportunity to develop instructional planning skills within their discipline through active participation and involvement in a diverse elementary classroom (grades 1-6).
 Eureka College supervisor(s) will observe and assess student performance in the field.
-Available only to elementary education majors.
+Available only to elementary education endorsement.
 40 clock hour minimum.
 Assignment and tasks will align to methods coursework.
 CANNOT be taken concurrently with EDU373A or EDU460A.